DavisPL/latex-template/README.md

 For arXiv, you will need `pip` and Python3 (`make arxiv` runs `pip install arxiv-latex-cleaner`).
 If you want the wordclouds, you will additionally need the [`wordcloud_cli` Python tool](https://github.com/amueller/word_cloud), which you can install with `pip install wordcloud`.

-## Why I created this repository
+## Why yet another LaTeX template?

-This repository serves to put all of the scripts related to my LaTeX workflow in one place.
-Many other LaTeX build systems exist; I've used `latexmk`, but found it frustrating and feature-incomplete, and it doesn't include a bunch of the other auxiliary functionality here.
-Overleaf is far easier to use, but frustrating for collaborative editing as it lacks a nicely packaged list of each coauthors changes under a version control system.
+Many other LaTeX build systems exist; I've used `latexmk`, but its output is unhelpful and it doesn't include much of the other auxiliary functionality here.
+Overleaf is much easier to use, but lacking version control, it awkwardly merges collaborative edits without tracking who did what, and has several concurrency and availability bugs.
-I created most of the scripts (`scripts/`) while working on my dissertation, and I will be using and updating this repository for future LaTeX projects.

-The repository enforces a separation between source files (`src/`), build files (`build/`), and auxiliary data (`/data`, i.e., build script inputs and outputs).
+The repository enforces a separation between source files (`src/`), build files (`build/`), scripts (`scripts/`), and auxiliary data (`/data`, i.e., build script inputs and outputs).
 The whitelist shipped with the repository in `data/.aspell.en.pws` includes lots of CS-specific words.

 ## Known limitations